TDM - Tables Implementation

 Edit the PII settings

-Run the Catalog to Identify Tables Relation and Order
+Run the Catalog to Identify a Table's Relation and Order

 Run the Discovery job on the table's interfaces.
-Once the job is completed, the interface metadata will be retrieved from the Catalog.
+Once the job has been completed, the interface metadata would be retrieved from the Catalog.

 Step 5 - Special Handling and Disabling Tables' Selection